Learn how to create effective automated email campaigns that deliver the right messages to your customers at the right time.

 According to data from a Stitch Labs report on customer loyalty, repeat customers make up almost 25% of a store’s revenue despite only making up 11% of a store’s customer base on average.

-This makes it especially important to engage your repeat customers and ensure that they continue coming back to your store.
+This makes it especially important to engage your repeat customers and ensure they continue returning to your store.
 For this purpose, automated email campaigns that are targeted based on the behaviors and interests of your repeat customers can be highly beneficial.
 Your email series could include interesting blog reads, product ideas or inspiration videos, promo codes, featured customers, and more.

 Goals for repeat customer emails

-The goal of repeat customer emails is to encourage repeat business from your store's most valuable segment of customers.
-Open rate, click-through rate, and conversion rate are the most important metrics to track when sending out these emails.
+The goal of repeat customer emails is to encourage repeat business from your store’s most valuable segment of customers.
+The most important metrics to track when sending these emails are open, click-through, and conversion rates.

-• Send a check-in email two days after a customer's order has arrived to make sure that they are satisfied with their purchase.
+- Send a check-in email two days after a customer’s order has arrived to ensure they are satisfied with their purchase.

-• Send a personalized product recommendation email four days after a customer's order has arrived to encourage a repeat purchase.
-Personalized product recommendation emails can also be sent out periodically to your entire segment of repeat customers.
+- To encourage repeat purchases, send a personalized product recommendation email four days after a customer’s order arrives.
+You can also periodically send these emails to your entire segment of repeat customers.

-• Include discount codes or special offers that are tailored to your repeat customers as a reward for their continued business.
+- Include discount codes or special offers tailored to your repeat customers as a reward for their continued business.

 7) Send customer feedback emails to gain valuable insights

 Few things are more valuable or actionable for an online retailer than in-depth customer feedback.
-With automation, you can schedule email surveys that collect this all-important data on a regular basis, whether monthly, quarterly, or yearly.
-You can also schedule them to send after key interactions like purchases, returns, or customer service conversations.
+With automation, you can schedule email surveys that collect this all-important data regularly, monthly, quarterly, or yearly.
+You can also schedule them to be sent after fundamental interactions like purchases, returns, or customer service conversations.

-Customer feedback emails are also a good opportunity to request that customers leave a review on the products that they've purchased.
+Customer feedback emails are also a good opportunity to request that customers leave reviews on their purchased products.
 Small discounts, gift cards, or prize drawings can be valuable incentives for customers to share their thoughts.

 Goals for customer feedback emails

-While the goal of most ecommerce email marketing campaigns is to encourage conversions, this isn't the goal of customer feedback emails.
-Instead, the goal of these emails is to gather feedback from your customers in the form of either survey responses or online reviews.
+While most ecommerce email marketing campaigns aim to encourage conversions, this isn’t the goal of customer feedback emails.
+Instead, these emails aim to gather customer feedback through survey responses or online reviews.
 This makes open rate and click-through rate the most important metrics to track for these email campaigns.

 Tips for setting up customer feedback emails